antmicro/jswasi/README.md

 An example of such configuration file is avaliable in `src/assets/config.json` in the project source tree.

-The configuration is read from the `fsa0/config.json` file in the device filesystem.
+If the `config` parameter is not given to the `init` function, the configuration is read from the `fsa0/config.json` file in the device filesystem.
 If no such file is in this location, the default configuration from `dist/resources/config.json` is going to be saved there.

 ## Filesystems